CelestialSkye/Discord-Bot/README.md

 I also added some other slash commands like a command to know the weather in any city, a purge command to delete messages, and another command that can give you information about anime using MAL (My Anime List)

+I might add other commands if i feel like it

 ## Credits
 This project is based on [devPhytols-Web](https://github.com/devPhytols/UpImgur-Bot-Discord) by [devPhytols](https://github.com/devPhytols).